isaac-sim/OmniIsaacGymEnvs/docs/rl_examples.md

 and `set_joint_velocities`.

 Training can be launched with command line argument `task=Cartpole`.
+Training using the Warp backend can be launched with `task=Cartpole warp=True`.

 Running inference with pre-trained model can be launched with command line argument `task=Cartpole test=True checkpoint=omniverse://localhost/NVIDIA/Assets/Isaac/2023.1.0/Isaac/Samples/OmniIsaacGymEnvs/Checkpoints/cartpole.pth`